miketran-okta/okta-apigee/README.md

 ## Testing

 This project can be tested with any OAuth client.
-A good example would be the Okta for Android Sample found at https://github.com/okta/samples-android/tree/master/custom-sign-in
+A good example would be the Okta for Android Sample found [here](https://github.com/okta/samples-android/tree/master/custom-sign-in)

 ## Architecture Flow